Fashion and Retail Careers

 Making Connections at Georgetown

 Joining a school club is a good way to learn more about the industry, develop your skills, and get hands-on experience.
-Check out Diamanté, The Georgetown Retail & Luxury Association, and the Georgetown Marketing Association.
+Check out The Georgetown Retail & Luxury Association if you are interested in corporate positions or publications like The Georgetown Voice or The Hoya if you are interested in writing about the industry.

 Preparing Your Application Materials

 To better understand what skills to highlight on your resume, check out internships, fellowships, and entry-level positions in fashion.
-Style Careers, The National Retail Federation’s job board, Indeed, and employer websites are great places to research industry opportunities.
+Employer websites are great places to research industry opportunities.

-Your resume should be one page.
-Use strong action verbs and focus on your skills and accomplishments to show (not just tell) an employer that you have the required abilities.
+Your resume should be one page, and your cover letter should be thoughtful and concise.
 See our resume formatting guide for more tips and advice.

 Applying